Chinchillas are wonderful pets that don’t need much to keep them happy.

 Stick to recommended and safe toys designed for chinchilla use.

-It’s 100% percent possible to create an awesome chinchilla cage filled with options and things to do if without expanding into other toys designed for different animals.
+It’s 100% percent possible to create an awesome chinchilla cage filled with options and things to do, without expanding into other toys designed for different animals.

-Both of my links at the beginning of this post will walk you through in-depth at which toys are the best for chinchillas.
+Here is an article that will walk you through which toys are the best for chinchillas.

 As far as items that help promote chewing?

-Heck, even placing a few timothy hay cubes can be entertaining for a chinchilla and supply great nutrition while helping your chinchilla to file down their teeth.
+Heck, even placing a few timothy hay cubes can be entertaining for a chinchilla and supply great nutrition while helping your pet file down its teeth.

 The point is simple.